will-thomson4/will-thomson4/README.md

 ### Software engineer at PolyAI in London.

-- 🔭 I'm currently working on some interesting machine learning applications, as well as some cool animation projects.

-- 🌱 I'm looking to learn more about **Go**, **Machine Learning** and **Cybersecurity**.
+- 🌱 Looking to learn more about machine learning, cybersecurity, and animation design.

 - :computer: Check out my [website](https://personal-site-black-nu.vercel.app/) to see more about me.